shkreza/gym-tictactoe3d/README.md

-# TiC Tac Toe Game in OpenAI Gym
+# Tic Tac Toe Game in OpenAI Gym
 The 3D version of Tic Tac Toe

 ## Install